 Some entries may surprise you.
 In 2021, husband-and-wife duo LadBaby beat out The Beatles for the record of the the most consecutive Christmas No.1s – with four to their name – though Lennon and co can still claim four UK Christmas No.1s in total, when their cover of Band Aid’s charity single, Do They Know It’s Christmas?, topped the charts in time for Christmas 2022.
-Just below them, Spice Girls managed an impressive three consecutive seasonal chart-toppers in the mid-90s.
-Cliff Richard also has a hat trick of successes, though Do They Know It’s Christmas?, enjoys the distinction of being the only song to have topped the charts on 25 December on three occasions.
+Just below them, Spice Girls managed an impressive three consecutive seasonal chart-toppers in the mid-90s, while Cliff Richard also has a hat trick of successes, though Do They Know It’s Christmas?, enjoys the distinction of being the only song to have topped the charts on 25 December on three occasions.

 Elsewhere, it’s amazing to discover that some of the best Christmas songs, including The Pogues’ Fairytale Of New York and Wham!’s Last Christmas, never made it to the top spot – unlike toe-curling novelty one-offs by Benny Hill, Mr Blobby and Bob The Builder.
 Still, it’s the season of goodwill, so let’s pull some crackers with a roll call of all the UK Christmas No.1s.

 Al Martino: Here In My Heart (1952)